 Papaaroha has a large holiday park, and Amodeo Bay and Waitētē have many beach houses.

 The most northerly settlement on the Coromandel Peninsula.
-Captain Cook named the tip of the peninsula Cape Colville, and the passage across to Great Barrier Island Colville Channel, after his former naval commander, Lord Colville.
+James Cook named the tip of the peninsula Cape Colville, and the passage across to Great Barrier Island Colville Channel, after his former naval commander, Lord Colville.
 Colville Bay was first known as Cabbage Bay by Europeans.
 The name was changed in the early 20th century.

 Kauri timber in the Colville catchment was milled at an early stage.
 In the early 2000s the hills still had a cut-over appearance; native regeneration had a long way to go.
 Recent plantings of radiata pine cover many slopes.
 Sheep and cattle are farmed on the river flats.